Brendan Rodgers feels narrative counts against James Maddison’s England hopes

 But it was Maddison’s contribution which caught the eye and Rodgers insists it is just a continuation of form which has been improving for some time.

-Of all the Englishmen in the Premier League, only Brentford’s Ivan Toney has scored more than the playmaker’s current tally of six in 12 appearances.
+Of all the Englishmen in the Premier League, only national captain Harry Kane and Brentford striker Ivan Toney have scored more than the playmaker’s current tally of six in 12 appearances this season.

 “This boy has been at this level for 18 months,” he added.